ChainSafe/game-docs-v2/docs/v2.5/16_block-racers-game.md

 ```

 ## Docs
-Clicking this button will take you to chainsafes documentation [here](https://docs.gaming.chainsafe.io/)
+Clicking this button will take you to ChainSafe's documentation [here](https://docs.gaming.chainsafe.io/)

 ![](v2Assets/blockracers8.png)